authgear/authgear-server/docs/specs/ldap.md

           (&(objectCategory=person)(objectClass=user)(memberof=dc=anothercompany,dc=com)(sAMAccountName={{ $.Username }}))
         {{- end }}
       # According to https://datatracker.ietf.org/doc/html/rfc4512#section-2.5
-      # The unique way to identify an attribute in LDAP is oid.
+      # the production rule of attribute name is
-      # For those who are curious, "0.9.2342.19200300.100.1.1" is "uid", according to https://datatracker.ietf.org/doc/html/rfc4519#section-2.39
-      user_id_attribute_oid: "0.9.2342.19200300.100.1.1"
+      #   attributename = 1*keychar
+      #   keychar = ALPHA / DIGIT / HYPHEN
+      #   ALPHA   = %x41-5A / %x61-7A   ; "A"-"Z" / "a"-"z"
+      #   DIGIT   = %x30 / LDIGIT       ; "0"-"9"
+      #   LDIGIT  = %x31-39             ; "1"-"9"
+      #   HYPHEN  = %x2D ; hyphen ("-")
+      user_id_attribute_name: "name"
 ```

 - `identity.ldap.servers.name`: A unique name to identify this LDAP server.
 Once set, it cannot be changed.
 It is stored in the database as part of the unique key to identify a LDAP identity.
 See [The database schema of a LDAP identity](#the-database-schema-of-a-ldap-identity) for details.
 - `identity.ldap.servers.url`: The connection URL to the LDAP server.
 The scheme MUST be `ldap:` or `ldaps:`.
 The URL MUST contain `host`, and optionally a port.
 If the port is omitted, the default port of the scheme is assumed.
 The default port of `ldap:` is `389`, while the default port of `ldaps:` is `636`.
 The URL MUST NOT contain other elements, such as path, nor query.
 - `identity.ldap.servers.base_dn`: The base DN to construct a Search Request, as defined in [Section 4.5.1 in RFC4511](https://datatracker.ietf.org/doc/html/rfc4511#section-4.5.1).
 - `identity.ldap.servers.search_filter_template`: A Go template that renders to a filter to be used in the Search Request.
 This template can use the variable `$.Username` to render the username entered by the end-user. `$.Username` is pre-processed so that it is an escaped LDAP string.
 The strings function from [https://masterminds.github.io/sprig/](https://masterminds.github.io/sprig/) can be used in the template.
-- `identity.ldap.servers.user_id_attribute_oid`: The attribute that is guaranteed to be unique and never change for a given user in the LDAP server.
+- `identity.ldap.servers.user_id_attribute_name`: The attribute that is guaranteed to be unique and never change for a given user in the LDAP server.
 It is used to identify a user from the LDAP server.
 Warning: Changing this value will cause Authgear not able to look up any previous LDAP identities.

 > What if I want to use a different base_dn depend on the username?
 > In this case, you need to specify a very generic base_dn like "dc=com", and then